-Testing with the Mac application showed that musicians were confused.
-They could not figure out how to actually play music with the Mac prototype, yet that is the most important experience they wanted from the app.
-The giant spectrographic display with red lines on it was meaningless and off-putting.
-The fact that it conveyed fascinating information did not matter to someone who is there just to play music.
+Testing with the prototype macOS application showed us that musicians were confused.
+They could not even figure out how to actually play music with the prototype, yet that is the core experience they wanted from the app.
+The large spectrographic display with red lines on it was meaningless and off-putting.
+Users did not understand what it was o why it was being shown to them after they played their instrument.
+The fact that it conveyed fascinating information did not matter to someone who was there just to play music.

 Reorganize and re-design the experience to make it as clear and inviting as possible to play music, and to make users feel like they were in a musician-friendly space.